 A Cmnd\List is a list of one or more command names, directories, and other aliases.
 A command name is a fully qualified file name which may include shell-style wildcards (see the Wildcards section below).
-A simple file name allows the user to run the command with any arguments he/she wishes.
+A simple file name allows the user to run the command with any arguments they wish.
 However, you may also specify command line arguments (including wildcards).
-Alternately, you can specify "" to indicate that the command may only be run without command line arguments.
-A directory is a fully qualified path name ending in a '/'.
-When you specify a directory in a Cmnd\List, the user will be able to run any file within that directory (but not in any sub-directories therein).
+Alternately, you can specify "" to

 If a Cmnd has associated command line arguments, then the arguments in the Cmnd must match exactly those given by the user on the command line (or match the wildcards if there are any).
 Note that the following characters must be escaped with a '\' if they are used in command arguments: ',', ':', '=', '\'.
 The built-in command "sudoedit" is used to permit a user to run sudo with the -e option (or as sudoedit).
 It may take command line arguments just as a normal command does.
 Note that "sudoedit" is a command built into sudo itself and must be specified in the sudoers file without a leading path.
+If a leading path is present, for example /usr/bin/sudoedit, the path name will be silently converted to "sudoedit".
+A fully-qualified path for sudoedit is treated as an error by visudo.

-If a command name is prefixed with a Digest\Spec, the command will only match successfully if it can be verified using the specified SHA-2 digest.
+A command name may be preceded by a Digest\List, a comma-separated list of one or more Digest\Spec entries.
+If a Digest\List is present, the command will only match successfully if it can be verified using one of the SHA-2 digests in the list.
+Starting with version 1.9.0, the ALL reserved word can be used in conjunction with a Digest\List.
 The following digest formats are supported: sha224, sha256, sha384 and sha512.
 The string may be specified in either hex or base64 format (base64 is more compact).
 There are several utilities capable of generating SHA-2 digests in hex format such as openssl, shasum, sha224sum, sha256sum, sha384sum, sha512sum.